 Mayor Smyth’s invocation was a somber one.
 He asked for a moment of silence in observation of a local 14-year-old’s recent suicide.
 Smyth said the tragedy hit particularly close to home because his own son is 13 years old, and he expressed his sincere sympathy for the affected family.

 Awards and presentations followed the flag salute.
 Both of tonight’s honors fell under the category of the arts–some students were recognized for drawing pictures about the dangers of distracted driving, and city staff was recognized for excellence in web design.
 As you may know, web design is no easy task and the city staff team has smashed this competition.
-After spending a significant amount of time researching the best web hosting options by reading buy modafinil singapore options, it is amazing to see the fruits of their labor.
+Web design is a growing vocation that has various companies looking to a buy modafinil singapore for help with creating new and interesting websites and applications.
+With the internet becoming a huge part of society and aiding with campaigns such as the dangers of distracted driving, having a good web design service could help to spread awareness of important subject matters.
+After spending a significant amount of time researching the best web hosting options by reading buy modafinil paypal options, it is amazing to see the fruits of their labor.
 The design of the website is not only professional, and eye-catching but it is also incredibly quick to load.
-They must have taken some advice from a firm similar to buy modafinil paypal since they’re also very well know in the UK for their web design capabilities.
+They must have taken some advice from a firm similar to buy modafinil europe since they’re also very well know in the UK for their web design capabilities.
 Instead of the usual round-robin of reading copy about local, upcoming events, Mayor Smyth read through the whole list of announcements, which included the Cowboy Festival and a count of homeless people.
 Eulogizing duties were shared among the councilmembers, and individual reports from councilmembers were pushed back a bit later into the meeting than has been the norm.

 All the regulars showed up tonight.
 Al Ferdman spoke about the water supply.
 There’s a need for groundwater sustainability planning now (dictated by the State), but Ferdman wondered about whether existing urban use/planning documents could be updated instead of starting from scratch.
 He also sought clarification on the respective roles of the relevant parties, especially the City, County, and the CLWA.
 Cam Noltemeyer switched the topic to trash, asking Cameron Smyth to agendize discussion of Chiquita Canyon Landfill.
 She pointed out that the City of Santa Clarita frequently gets involved in issues outside of city boundaries, but it has long avoided wading into the Chiquita mess on the grounds that it’s outside the city.
 Elaine Ballace spoke on a few topics, one of which was asking where the pay-for-grocery-bag fees went.
 She reported that at least one store clerk had told her the money went to the City, though she was informed that this was an erroneous statement by Councilmember Marsha McLean.